Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/project_setup.md

 Whenever you start creating a new mod, you'll need to make a new project for it.

 Your project directory is `C:\Users\{Your_Account}\AppData\Local\RivalsofAether\workshop\`.
-Create the `workshop` directory if it doesn't exist.
+Create the `workshop` directory if it doesn't exist. `workshop_synced` is unrelated.

 Each project is a folder in the project directory.
-Make a new directory named after your project, like `C:\Users\{Your_Account}\AppData\Local\RivalsofAether\workshop\my_new_project`.
+Make a new directory named after your project, called anything, like `C:\Users\{Your_Account}\AppData\Local\RivalsofAether\workshop\my_new_project`.

 ## Templates